-The lure of the American West remains strong with adventurous travelers, many of whom dream of riding the range on the back of their trusty steed.
-Those dreams can actually become a reality, even in the 21st century, with a number of working cattle ranches routinely welcoming guests who come to live out their cowboy (or cowgirl) fantasies.
+The lure of the American West remains strong with adventurous travelers, many of whom dream of riding the range on the back of a trusty steed.
+Those dreams can actually become reality, even in the 21st century, with a number of working cattle ranches routinely welcoming guests who come to live out their cowboy (or cowgirl) fantasies.
 Those types of vacations offer a number of unique activities, including riding on horseback while driving cattle across the wide-open range, Lonesome Dove style.

 If you're looking for an authentic cattle ranch experience, it is tough to top the Klondike Ranch.
 Located near the Bighorn Mountains in Wyoming, the ranch is home to more than 200 head of cattle, giving visitors plenty of opportunity to help round up strays, lead the herd into the corral, or just climb into the saddle and ride along for a few days.
 You'll spend much of your time on horseback, though other activities include hiking, fishing, and working the ranch in traditional cowboy fashion.
 There is even an option for an overnight camping trip into the mountains for those who truly want to rough it.

-New Mexico's Burnt Well Guest Ranch has been a working cattle ranch for more than a century, though today it opens its doors to welcome curious and adventurous travelers on a regular basis too.
+New Mexico's Burnt Well Guest Ranch has been a working cattle farm for more than a century, though today it opens its doors to welcome curious and adventurous travelers on a regular basis too.
 Not only does Burnt Well offer all-inclusive packages for those who just want to show up and soak up the scenery and activities, it also features speciality weeks that include horse camping, and of course, traditional cattle drives.
 Those activities include riding for miles each day in true old west fashion, moving the cattle from one point to the next.
 It is about as authentic of an experience as you can get, taking you from a tenderfoot to a true cowboy in no time at all.

 If taking part in large cattle drives is what you're searching for then look no further than Focus Ranch in Wyoming.
 Each year between May and September, the staff at the Focus move more than 1,300 head of cattle every five to ten days as part of the ranch's holistic grazing practices.
-The best part is that it allows travelers to come along for the ride, taking them across some of the most breathtaking scenery that the American west has to offer.
+The best part is that the ranch owners allow travelers to come along for the ride, taking them across some of the most breathtaking scenery that the American west has to offer.
 The Focus Ranch's programs are even family friendly, making them a good option for the little buckaroos too.
 The entire experience is an eye opening and educational one that will delight ranch hands of all ages and send them home with lasting memories.

 With over 85,000 acres of prime Colorado real estate to explore, Chico Basin Ranch gives potential cowboys and cowgirls a chance to really see what the old west was like.
 Unlike some working ranches that lure in travelers with the promise of lots of amenities, Chico Basin is grounded in a more realistic approach, giving visitors a truly authentic experience.